Critical access hospitals with the highest readmission rates

 - must provide 24-hour emergency care services

-The Definitive Healthcare HospitalView product tracks more than 1,400 CAHs.
+The Definitive Healthcare HospitalView product tracks more than 1,300 active CAHs.

-Because of this designation and the areas in which they are located, CAHs usually have less specialists, limited service line offerings, have less access to funding and employ fewer physicians.
+Because of this designation and the areas in which they are located, CAHs usually have fewer specialists, limited service line offerings, less access to funding, and fewer employed physicians.